 If you have been injured in a car accident in Texas and are planning to sue the at-fault party, attorney Dana G. Kirk can help you.
 A leading civil litigator and the recipient of the highest honors in the industry, Dana G. Kirk can build a watertight case against the parties responsible for the accident and fight hard to get you the best possible settlement.

-Call Kirk Law Firm today at 713-929-2670 or fill out this contact form for a free and confidential evaluation of your car accident claim.
+Contact Kirk Law Firm today for a free and confidential evaluation of your car accident claim.